10 tips for finding European coffee buyers

 Proper communication and confidence in your product are important elements to doing business.
 Being well-prepared will give you the confidence you need, and it will give your potential buyers trust in what you do.

-It is always good to contact potential buyers by email or phone in the run-up to trade fairs, usually a couple of weeks before the event.
+It is always good to contact potential buyers by email in the run-up to trade fairs, usually a couple of weeks before the event.
+Schedule meetings for a specific time and place and reconfirm one day in advance.
 The trade fair is a good reason for contacting them; you could, for instance, propose a meeting at the event to discuss business possibilities together.

 Remember that it takes time for a buyer to decide to commit to a new coffee supplier.
 Usually, the buyer has a number of good suppliers with longstanding relations.
 Do not expect to have a deal after you submit a first coffee sample.
 Sometimes, it takes one or two years of exchanging information and samples before you get an order.